Garongan/.NET-GusPizza-API/readme.md

 - the project implements modular architecture
 - learn how to use controller in developing api using ASP.NET Core
+- clone this project and run `dotnet restore`

 - run migrations using

   ```bash